KUDL: Alternative rock: 1993-2009

 In 1991 Gerry Cagle was instrumental in changing the CHR music format in favor of full-time modern rock.
 This is documented in multiple trade publications.
 Axl Marley and the late Dan Kennedy excelled in morning drive with the new Modern Rock format.
 Alex Cosper became program director in 1991 then head of programming following Cagle's departure in early 1993.
 In June the station shifted its format to a more rock-oriented presentation of alternative music.
 The ratings began to turn around quickly as KWOD moved from the bottom to the top five.
-Hosts of the local music show "The Sound of Sacramento" included Morris B (later Morris Knight), Aaron Kinney, David Conley (a local musician himself) and Peter Davis.
-The station released 3 compilations CD featuring local bands.

 Part of the station's success was attributed to morning show Shawn Cash and Jeff Jensen starting in 1993.
 Cosper continued in mid-days, followed by Brad Adams in afternoons and Nick Monroe nights.
 Later in 1993, Monroe moved to afternoons and Joe Gomez moved to nights.
 Another key to the station's success was playing local music on Sunday nights and eventually every hour.
 KWOD played an important role in giving early airplay to national acts Cake, Deftones, Oleander and Papa Roach.

 Shortly after the move to their new headquarters in downtown Sacramento, part-time DJ Giles Hendriksen from the U.K. became the full-time afternoon host with Joe Gomez staying in the evening slot.
 Jamie Gates took over the overnight slot as well as programming both the "punk" and "industrial" music shows.
 Ally Storm moved to nights in the summer of 1994.

-Weekend time slots included various on-air talent: Andy Prescott, David Conley, Mark Roberts, Brad Adams, Peter Davis (now combat sports announcer Peter Christensen), and Paul St. Francis.
+Weekend time slots included various on-air talent: Andy Prescott, David Conley, Mark Roberts, Brad Adams, Peter Davis (now ring announcer and sports commentator Peter Christensen), and Paul St. Francis.

+Hosts of the local music show "The Sound of Sacramento", on Sunday nights, included Morris B (later Morris Knight), Aaron Kinney, David Conley (a local musician himself) and Peter Davis.
+The station released 3 compilations CD featuring local bands.

 Early in 1996, Ally Storm departed to work at KOME in San Jose and (later moving to Live 105 in San Francisco) and Brad Adams returned to full time, taking over the 7PM - 12AM night slot.